Attracting great talent is a hallmark of a great establishment.

 4. Recognize both team and individual achievements

-According to the majority of the industry professionals we talked to, team camaraderie is a key factor in choosing to stay at an establishment.
-When your team forms trust and bonds with each other, those connections can save that star team member from simply walking out the door after a rough service.
+According to the majority of industry professionals we talked to, team camaraderie is a key factor in choosing to stay at an establishment.
+When your team forms trust and bonds with each other, those connections can save that star team member from walking out the door after a rough service.

 5. Be a leader

 Want more useful bar management tips?
 Check out the Bar Management section on our blog!
-Continue to build your industry knowledge and stay ahead of the game by subscribing to the BevSpot blog below, and let us know of any talent retention tips that worked for you in the comments section!
+Continue to build your industry knowledge and stay ahead of the game by subscribing to the BevSpot blog below.
+And let us know of any talent retention tips that worked for you in the comments section!